pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * Minor bug: I can't change/save the user name without making other changes (that engage the save button).
 * And it seems to want to default to my last name change, rather than a default of my name - not sure if that is definable.
+* drums in the background while in "manual play" mode. that is, things as they typically are now with drums playing but not auto advance nor any indication of the current measure. basically a replacement for your foot pedals.

 ### Fixme